skolakoda/teorija-razvoja-igara/10-geometrija/3d-osnove.md

 ## Lice (*face*)

-A face is a plane between vertices.
+Lice je ravan između vrhova.
 For example, a cube has 8 different vertices (points in space) and 6 different faces, each constructed out of 4 vertices.
 A normal defines which way the face is directed in.
 Also, by connecting the points we're creating the edges of the cube.
 The geometry is built from a vertex and the face, while material is a texture, which uses a color or an image.
 If we connect the geometry with the material we will get a mesh.

 ![](slike/3d-cube.png)